petebuzzell-ad/petebuzzell-ad.github.io/winzer/winzer-searchspring-documentation.md

 - **Analytics:** Search and filter performance tracking
 - **Mobile Optimization:** Responsive filtering interface

-> **Note:** SearchSpring pulls filter data directly from Shopify's product attributes and metafields, ensuring real-time synchronization with product data.
+> **Note:** SearchSpring pulls filter data from Shopify's product attributes and metafields, then rebuilds its search index.
+Reindexing happens automatically on a daily basis, with the ability to manually request a reindex when needed.

 ## Filter Types & Configuration